jonasmcferreira/whiteiron/jhed-wasteland/player-handout.md

 ## Personal Quests (a reason to go to Jhed)

-Family or Friend fled persecution from a crime: you wish to reconnect because ______
+Family or Friend fled persecution from a crime: you wish to reconnect because ____

 You or your patron has heard of the indestructable material found in J'hed and you need a sample

-Rumored fruit of J'hed with intense properties

 Hunting a bounty

+Fruit of J'hed - Rumors of a rare fruit of J'hed and you need to investigate

+Stolen Heirloom - tracking a thief to acquire an important item to the very ends

+Antiquities - you've been sent to confirm the existence of Relics from the different ages

+Giant History - J'hed is a land known for Giants, collect their stories

+Undead - undead have surged in small villages.
+J'hed may be a source

+Haunted - literally annoyed by a ghost to get there

+Call of adventure - a large sum of gold

 ## Motive (a reason to adventure in Jhed as a party)

-Criminal Network: a lot of gold flows through Jhed and the last criminal organization has fallen, now is the time to begin

 Treasure of the missing Kings